Conundrum of the Must pass English for Malaysian SPM Students

 *subjects taught in Bahasa Melayu

 Out of the possible 9 subjects, only one is taught in English.
 Passing this subject is easy, just look at how we “raise” the standards of passing.
-During Serge’s time getting 40% was considered a pass for a subject.
+During Lyle’s time getting 40% was considered a pass for a subject.
 Not sure about the standards now though, but knowing the government we will not be surprise to see this rate as a measurement to pass a subject.

 Personally we love the fact that English is a must-pass subject but we have this strange bitter taste in our mouth as students might just want to pass for the sake of passing.